Sloane, Sir Hans, baronet

 Marriage and publication of his West Indian research

 After returning to London on 29 May 1689 Sloane remained for nearly four years in the service of the duchess of Albemarle before setting up in practice in Bloomsbury.
 There, on 11 May 1695, he married Elizabeth (d.
-1724), daughter and coheir of John Langley, a London alderman, and widow of Fulk Rose, formerly of Jamaica.
+1724), daughter and coheir of John Langley, a London alderman, and widow of Fulke Rose (1644–1694?), a medical doctor, early colonist of Jamaica, and sugar plantation owner, who had been one of the principal purchasers of enslaved people on the island.
 The marriage was an advantageous one for Sloane, since his wife inherited not only her father's estate but also one third of the income from her former husband's properties in Jamaica.
 The newly married couple set up house in what later became 3 Bloomsbury Place, then at the centre of a fashionable residential area.
 There Sloane established his immensely successful practice, his patients including many of the most prestigious figures of the day.